Dharma talk given to ETV Mindfulness group by Magi Whisson-June 2021

 I am here because of You.
 I am here, now, presenting in this way because of the many many beloveds who have midwifed, who have birthed who I am.

 So I thank all those Lovers in Life who have doubled for me when I was unable, mirrored me, witnessed me, offered, reflected and blessed back to me, who I am in the world, and in so doing allowed me to receive Loves Gift of Return.

 I well remember my own voicelessness, my frozen terror at the thought of speaking out, of expressing myself.
 It is still not that long ago.

 The reason I am here, in this position today, is due to the stepping stones that have been crossed, the movement through developmental stages, the gathering of understandings that support and underpin the process of inter-relationship between the ‘I’ and the ‘We’.

 All of these then, in turn, promote the emergence of SELF and one’s greater capacity to give back to life.

 So I would like to briefly nominate some of these processes that have not only been essential to me but also underpin love in action.

-A prerequisite for any relatedness whether of the ‘I’, the ‘We’, or the ‘I & the We’, is the creation of sacred time and space.
-A sacred circle, a temenos, wherein the self can not only express but can widen, grow and Become.
+A prerequisite for any relatedness whether of the ‘I’, the ‘We’, or the ‘I & the We’, is the creation of sacred time and space, of a sacred circle, a temenos, wherein the self can not only express but can widen, grow and Become.
 Such a space, by its very nature, automatically invites Love and her kin to enter.

-And here in this group we are sharing together within such precious Sacred Time and Space.
+And as we gather here in this group we too are sharing within such precious Sacred Time and Space.

 Doubling is when developmentally, or otherwise, one is not able to do the task oneself, so another stands in place of you.